cybergreen-net/www.cybergreen.net/mitigation/asean.md

 CyberGreen measures the presence of risk conditions to the Internet, and generates a Cyber Ecosystem health state index by country and AS (Anonymous System).

-This Cyber Mitigation Resource Portal is co-developed by CyberGreen and the Cyber Security Agency (CSA) of Singapore.
+This Cyber Mitigation Resource Portal has been developed by CyberGreen with support and sponsorship from the Cyber Security Agency (CSA) of Singapore.
 It aims to provide ASEAN Member States with a regional view on the cyber health state and the necessary resources needed to enhance our remediation efforts collectively.
 In light of its commitment to a healthier Cyber Ecosystem, CyberGreen will collaborate with Singapore as its focal point for the ASEAN region.

 ## What is CyberGreen?

-CyberGreen is a global non-profit and collaborative organization conducting activities focused on helping to improve the health of the global Cyber Ecosystem.
-CyberGreen will achieve this by providing reliable metrics, measurements, and mitigation best practices to Cyber Security Incident Response Teams (CSIRTs), network operators, and policy makers.
+CyberGreen is a global initiative focused on helping to improve the health of the global Cyber Ecosystem.
+CyberGreen will achieve this by providing reliable metrics, measurements, and mitigation best practices to a variety of stakeholders.

 Using its measurement of risk conditions posed to the global Internet, CyberGreen formulates an index that can be presented in three views: